Smoothieware/Smoothie2-old/README.md

 # TODO :

 Current major TODOs :
- * Complete the three way comparison between 'old Smoothie - pre-major rewrite in June/July 2016' 'Smoothie V1 (current)' and 'SmoothieV2'
+ * Complete the three way comparison between 'old Smoothie - pre-major rewrite in June/July 2016' 'Smoothie V1 (current)' and 'SmoothieV2' *Mostly done as at 2016-10-31*
  * SD-Card, USB and Ethernet need to be implemented.
  * Move the step generation to the M0 co-processor instead of on the M4 main core.